 No matter how many times we hear—“but does it really make that much of a difference?”—we know that yes, it actually does.

-We understand that it is impossible to replace that feeling when we first dive in after a shave and sensing as though someone had slapped a prop to our backside.
+We understand that it is impossible to replace that feeling when we first dive in after a shave and sense as though someone had slapped a prop to our backside.

 And that no matter how many times we nick ourselves, and how many times we shaved against the grain (can you tell I sucked at shave downs yet?) it was always worth it when we felt amazing diving into the water.